Classification of Textile Fibers: Natural vs. Synthetic and Their Properties

 1. It must have fibrous formation.

-2. It Length is thousand times longer than its diameter.
+2. Its length is a thousand times longer than its diameter.

 3. It should have spun able ability.